-In the domain-specific post-training experiments, we use the first 24 tokens of the news title and the first 512 tokens of the news body for news title and news body modeling.
+In our domain-specific post-training, we use the first 24 tokens of the news title and the first 512 tokens of the news body for news title and news body modeling.
 We use the pre-trained UniLMv2 model as the PLM and only finetune its last three Transformer layers.
-In the news recommendation experiments, we use the first 30 tokens of the news title for news modeling.
+During finetuning with the news recommendation task, we use the first 30 tokens of the news title for news modeling.
 We also use the UniLMv2 model as the PLM and only finetune its last two Transformer layers as we find that finetuning all the parameters does not bring significant gain in model performance but drastically slows down the training speed.
 The complete hyper-parameter settings are listed in Table \ref{hyper-param}.